HAPIprotocol/hapi-near-connector/README.md

 }
 ```

-After that, your contract can already work with HAPI Protocol.
+After that,your contract is ready to work with HAPI Protocol.

 If you need to change the accepted risk level for *All* categories or add a new one, use *update_category*.